PrivacyLx/Topics/README.md

 Protonmail and other modern email webapps has a nice interface for doing email encryption.
 We could teach people through there or maybe also do it through thunderbird.

+**WARNING:** Warn people that protonmail may reveal a person's language if they use iOS, for example.
+The replied message contains the translated string of "from" and the date.
 <br>

 ## Onion Services Introduction